AXIHIXA/Memo/notes/cpp/effective_cpp_notes_02_more_effective_cpp.md

           << sizeof(D) << '\n';

 // Hacked G++ Memory Layout of Classes Involving Multiple Virtual Inheritance.
+// The exact layout varies from implementations and relying on that is undefined behavior!
 // Address Low -> High.
 // 0      7 8     15 16    23 24    31 32    39 40    47 48    55
 // [      ] [ B::b ] [      ] [ C::c ] [ D::d ] [      ] [ A::a ]